Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Simulated experiments

-The code, written in Python, for both the one-period and infinite-horizon cases is available upon request.

-\paragraph{One-period case.} In this set of experiments, we validate the theoretical result derived in Proposition \ref{prop:RandomDesignConstitent} and the environment design approaches proposed in Section \ref{subsec:DoG}.
-To this end, we investigate the convergence behaviors of the learning algorithms when selecting the next environment (i) fully at random; (ii) according to \eqref{eq:DesignGOnetoOne}, i.e. by choosing an environment that minimizes $\Psi$ between the largest probabilities assigned by $\bQ_{N}$; and (iii) according to \eqref{eq:DesignGBatch}, i.e. by choosing an environment that minimizes the expected $\Psi$ under $\bQ_{N}$.
+In this set of experiments, we validate the theoretical result derived in Corollary~\ref{cor:RandomDesignConstitent} and our proposed question design approaches.
+To this end, we investigate the convergence behaviors of the learning algorithms when selecting $G\in\cP(\bX)^\bA$ (i) fully at random; (ii) according to~\eqref{eq:DesignGOnetoOne}, i.e. by choosing a question that maximizes the distinguishing power between the largest probabilities assigned by $\bQ_{N}$; and (iii) according to~\eqref{eq:DesignGBatch}, i.e. by choosing a question that maximizes the expected distinguishing power under $\bQ_{N}$.

 We next describe the setup to benchmark all different environment design strategies.
 This setting is performed for 25 runs, which allows us to describe the convergence behaviors of the different approaches.
-As mentioned in Assumption \ref{assump}, we have $|\bX| = 3$, $|\bA| = 2$, and $C_\ell$ satisfies Assumption \ref{assump} (iii).
-For each run, we fix a set of 500 transition probabilities $G\in\cP(\bX)^\bA$ representing the environments from which we can choose at every round.
-For simplicity, here, we consider risk measures of the form \eqref{eq:Defrhomu} with

-where the values of $\gamma$ and $\kappa$ are specified below.
-This characterizes a trade-off between risk-aversion behaviors from the CVaR at level $\kappa$, and risk-seeking behaviors from the (risk-neutral) expectation.
-With this one-period case, a natural approach consists of computing analytically the risk aversion with the expression in \eqref{eq:Exprrho}.
-We also consider cost functions $C$ that are either fully known or partially known, i.e. the learner only knows the values of the function.
-The finite set of risk aversions $\Upsilon$ is thus composed of tuples $(C_{\ell}, \kappa_{\ell}, \gamma_{\ell})$.\footnote{The code notebook may be easily extended to other risk measures of the form \eqref{eq:Defrhomu}, e.g. linear combinations of CVaRs at different thresholds, and larger state and action spaces.
+As mentioned in Section~\ref{sec:Pre}, we consider $|\bX| = 3$, $|\bA| = 2$, and cost functions satisfying~\eqref{eq:Setupc0}.
+For each run, we fix a set of 500 transition probabilities $G\in\cP(\bX)^\bA$ representing the questions which the learner, or robo-advisor, can choose from at every round.
+For simplicity, here, we consider risk measures of the form~\eqref{eq:Defrhomu} with $\mu = \tau\; \delta_{0} + (1-\tau)\; \delta_{\kappa}$, where the values of $\tau$ and $\kappa$ are specified below.
+This characterizes a trade-off between risk-averse behaviors from the $\avar$ at level $\kappa$, and risk-seeking behaviors from the (risk-neutral) expectation.
+The finite set of risk aversions is thus composed of tuples $(C_{\ell}, \kappa_{\ell}, \tau_{\ell})$ for $\ell \in \{0,1,\ldots,L\}$.\footnote{The code notebook may be easily extended to other risk measures of the form~\eqref{eq:Defrhomu}, e.g. linear combinations of $\avar$s at different thresholds, and larger state and action spaces.
 In practice, we notice a decrease in convergence speed when using a larger state space, but no significant difference with more actions.}